How to Relieve Stress and Anxiety: The Four Elements Grounding Exercise

 When we experience a highly stressful or anxiety provoking situation, our body turns on the sympathetic nervous system (SNS), which releases stress hormones so that we can quickly respond to incoming threats.
 This system is indeed a crucial part of our body’s survival mechanism.
 For instance, if there’s an encounter with a dangerous animal, our body activates the SNS so that we are ready to either fight or flee the situation.
 We automatically get a rush of adrenaline and cortisol, increasing our heart rate, shortening our breath, and directing blood flow to appropriate organs so that we can effectively react to survive.

 In present times, however, it is unlikely for us to meet wild animals that require us to quickly fight back or escape.
 Instead, our perceived threats are often due to stressful environments that we may be chronically exposed to.
 Our SNS may be activated when we are dealing with ongoing difficult family or work relationships.
 We may experience tension due to past traumatic life events that get re-triggered and remind us of painful memories.
-Our bodies may unintentionally be in threat mode because we experience unrelenting work demands or negative biases if we have a marginalized identity.
-The accumulating effects of these difficult circumstances can chronically activate our SNS and eventually take a great toll on our mental and physical health.

 Fortunately, there are strategies that can counter the negative effects of chronic stress and anxiety.
 One way is through consciously activating another part of our autonomic function, called the Parasympathetic Nervous System (PNS).
 When the PNS is activated, our heart rate, breath, and digestive systems return to a steady baseline and we find ourselves relaxing and recovering from the tension we felt before.
 So how can we shift into the parasympathetic mode, de-activate the SNS, and promote a greater sense of calm?

-Activating your parasympathetic nervous system through what you do
+What does the parasympathetic nervous system do

 We are often distracted by what happened in the past or we are consumed with anxious thoughts regarding what is to come.
 So, it is important for us to learn effective strategies to condition our bodies to de-stress and relax.
 As a way to disconnect from the anxieties of the past and future, learning strategies to stay more present in the moment do help in de-activating our bodies to be in the threat mode.

 One great way to promote calmness and relaxation is through practicing the Four Element Grounding Exercise (Shapiro, 2012).
 It is a well-known technique that is easy to remember as it gives reference to the basic elements that we all know well: the earth, air, water, and fire.
 As you read through the steps below, I encourage you to try it out yourself and practice on a regular basis to condition your body to stay in the parasympathetic mode.

 The Four Elements Grounding Exercise